Stop the spread of noxious weeds

 Under Alberta’s Weed Control Act, weed inspectors are authorized and required to enter private property to inspect for noxious and prohibited noxious weeds.

-Starting in June, our weed inspectors will be out actively inspecting all properties within Strathcona County.
+Starting in June, our weed inspectors will be out actively inspecting properties within Strathcona County.

 Strathcona County works with residents to resolve weed control issues.
 Weeds don't stay inside fences or stop at property lines.
 We encourage everyone in our community to work together to help control weeds.